Beastly: Plot

-Kyle Kingsbury is rich, handsome, and popular; he is also selfish, shallow, and cruel.
-He plays a mean practical joke on an outcast girl in his class.
-The girl is really a witch named Kendra in disguise.
-The witch then curses him for his cruelty.
-He is turned into a beast; however, because he performed a small act of kindness shortly before his transformation when he gave an unwanted rose corsage to a girl working a ticket booth, she gives him two years to break the spell, or remain a beast forever.
-The only way he can turn back to normal is if he truly loves a girl and gets her to love him in return, proving the love with a kiss.
+Kyle Kingsbury is a handsome, wealthy, popular high school student with a selfish, shallow personality.
+After he plays a cruel practical joke on Kendra, an outcast girl in his class who is secretly a witch in disguise, she places a curse on him and turns him into a beast.
+Shortly before his transformation, Kyle gave an unwanted rose corsage to a girl working a ticket booth; seeing this small act of kindness from him, Kendra promises that if in two years, he falls in love and gets the object of his affection to love him in return, the spell will be broken, otherwise he will remain a beast forever.

 Kendra later offers Kyle further aid by giving him a magic mirror that shows him whomever he wishes to see.
 He is locked in a mansion-like apartment by his equally shallow, image-obsessed father.
 His only company is his housekeeper, Magda, and, at his request, a blind tutor named Will.
 Kyle finds solace in a greenhouse for roses that he tends himself.
 After a year of being in this state, and trying and failing to find love, Kyle changes his name to Adrian, meaning "Dark One", to reflect his feelings of being a completely different person from the conceited, materialistic boy he used to be.
 When a robber stumbles into his garden Adrian offers him a deal; he will not report the robber to the police if the robber brings Adrian his daughter, Linda.
 She is Adrian's last chance to break the spell before his two years are up.